Champii/dotfiles/README.md

     - Better error management and diagnostic details
   - Parser
     - Adaptative indentation: Scan the first indentation level and set it as default
+    - Operator infix declaration
+    - Variable declaration and overwrite (=)
+    - Pattern matching and destructuring
+    - If/else
+    - For/While
+    - Return
   - Modules and dependancies
     - Basic external module management
+  - Code formating